 Not engaging prisoners in these three institutions poses a great problem.
 As has already been mentioned in this report, the occupational engagement is of crucial importance for the resocialization of convicted persons.
 The lack of financial means is evident, however, it is unclear as to why the state has not intervened with more serious funding in this area thus far.
-To give an example, the Penitentiary-Reformatory Zabela in Požarevac has, until the dissolution of the Yugoslavia, annually produced 30,000 to 40,000 stoves for home use.
+To give an example, the Penitentiary-Reformatory Zabela in Požarevac has, until the dissolution of the Yugoslavia, annually produced

+30,000 to 40,000 stoves for home use.
 The stoves were distributed to markets of Croatia, Bosnia and Herzegovina, Kosovo and Serbia.
-When Yugoslavia dissolved, so did the market, but, to give an example, today this institute can produce representative benches for parks, and at a competitive price, at that.
-However, when an institute such as Zabela applies for a public tender for supplying the city public enterprises of "Greenery" (across Serbia), the problem of raw materials for producing larger quantities of benches appears (the prison tional engagement.
+When Yugoslavia dissolved, so did the market, but, to give an example, today this institute can produce representative benches for parks, and at a competitive price at that.
+However, when an institute such as Zabela applies for a public tender for supplying the city public enterprises of "Greenery" (across Serbia), the problem of raw materials for producing larger quantities of benches appears (the prison does not possess means for investing into production startup); and there is also the problem of systemic corruption of public procurement in Serbia.
+As it turns out, the prisons do not get tenders, even though these are competitive state enterprises which can supply other state enterprises at an affordable price (the price of prison labor is low).
+Positive discrimination of prisons in the system of public procurement would solve the question of occupationally employing convicted persons.
+This way, the issue of fulfilling the conditions for parole release would also be resolved to a great degree.
+However, it seems that the state of Serbia is utterly disinterested in this segment.
+The previous state (SFRY) had a well developed and transparent system of engaging persons in all of its republics.
+It is unclear why the state would disavow cheap labor, that is, why would it not allow convicted persons to enter the process of resocialization via occupational engagement.